pvcraven/web-development-class/source/tutorials/word_press/word_press.rst

     cd ..

     # Move the WordPress directory to a directory that the web server sees.
+    # WAIT!
+Make sure you have the right directory before doing this, or you'll
+    # mess everything up.
+Try 'ls /var/www' and then keep going from there until
+    # you find your public_html folder.
+Then use that path below instead of what
+    # I have which is totally not what you want.
     sudo mv wordpress /var/www/my_sample_project/public_html

     # Change ownership to the apache process and group (www-data)